bkeller0909/FlintAndSteel/README.md

 # Flint and Steel

 **Flint and Steel** is a fast-paced, 2D adventure/action platformer.
-Players must platform, slash, and strategize their way through dangerous enemy-filled levels — culminating in a challenging boss fight.
+Players must platform, slash, and strategize their way through dangerous enemy filled levels, culminating in a challenging boss fight.

 **Made in 4 months** by a student game development team as part of an academic project.
 Designed mainly for keyboard and mouse input with experimental controller support.